tvdab/zmkfork/docs/docs/behaviors/leader-key.md

 };
 ```

-#### `timeout-on-activation`
+#### `timerless`

-By default, the leader key will not have a timeout on the initial press, and will wait for a sequence to be completed or another key to be pressed.
-Specify `timeout-on-activation` if you want a timeout on the initial leader key press.
+By default, the leader key will have a timeout, and will not wait for a sequence to be completed or another key to be pressed.
+Specify `timerless` if you want a timeout.